 When considering where you should buy a home, you may want to look at where you would like to spend your time and raise your family.
 The cities listed above have been evaluated based on the quality of living, school ratings and general safety.
 Fortunately, the U.S. has many great places to raise a family, and you can start your home search in nearly any state.

 When you have selected an area to live, you may want to consider the cost in comparison to potential income.
 When you choose to start a family, you will need to rearrange your budget.
-Quicken Loans®is with you every step of your financial journey and can offer expert advice, mortgage calculators and more.
+Rocket Mortgage® is with you every step of your financial journey and can offer expert advice, mortgage calculators and more.